Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 ---------

-If the Server Room Monitoring Kit is used together with a RED Brick, nagios can be configured directly through the Brick Viewer.
+If the Server Room Monitoring Kit is used together with a RED Brick, Nagios can be configured directly through the Brick Viewer.

 .. image:: /Images/Screenshots/brickv_srm_600.jpg
    :scale: 100 %